-A log shall be kept of the equipment checks listed below (see sample log in Appendix 2.17.d of ARIC Manual 2).
+A log shall be kept of the equipment checks listed below (see sample log in Appendix 3.1.d of ARIC Manual 2).
 These equipment checks may be done by any certified anthropometry technician.
-At the end of each January and July, the FC needs to summarize these logs on the Use of Observation and Equipment Checklists form (see sample form in Appendix 2.17.h of ARIC Manual 2) and send it to the Coordinating Center.
+At the end of each January and July, the FC needs to summarize these logs on a Report on Use of Observation and Equipment Checklists form (see Appendix 3.1.j, Manual 2), which is then sent to the Coordinating Center.